 The Foundation's financial statements are discretely presented in this report.
 The Foundation's statements have been prepared in accordance with accounting principles generally accepted in the United States of America.
 Intra-entity transactions and balances between Edmonds and the Foundation are not eliminated for financial statement presentation.
-During the fiscal year ended June 30, 2022, the Foundation distributed approximately \$1.1 million to the College for restricted and unrestricted purposes, such as program support and student scholarships.
+During the fiscal year ended June 30, 2023, the Foundation distributed approximately \$1.1 million to the College for restricted and unrestricted purposes, such as program support and student scholarships.
 The Foundation statements used in this report have been audited by an independent accounting firm.
 A copy of the Foundation's complete financial statements may be obtained from the Foundation's Administrative Offices at 425-640-1274 and/or emailing foundation@edmonds.edu.

 Basis of presentation - For financial reporting purposes, the College is considered a special-purpose government engaged only in Business Type Activities (BTA).
 In accordance with BTA reporting, the College presents a Management's Discussion and Analysis; a Statement of Net Position; a Statement of Revenues, Expenses, and Changes in Net Position; a Statement of Cash Flows; and Notes to the Financial Statements.
-The format provides a comprehensive, entity-wide perspective of the College's assets, deferred outflows, liabilities, deferred inflows, net position, revenues, expenses, changes in net position, and cash flows.
+The format provides a comprehensive, entity-wide perspective of the College and its discretely presented component unit's assets, deferred outflows, liabilities, deferred inflows, net position, revenues, expenses, changes in net position, and cash flows.

-Basis of accounting - The financial statements of the College have been prepared using the economic resources measurement focus and the accrual basis of accounting.
+Basis of accounting - The financial statements of the College have been prepared using the economic resources measurement focus and the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of American (GAAP) as promulgated by GASB.
 Under the accrual basis, revenues are recognized when earned and expenses are recorded when an obligation has been incurred, regardless of the timing of the cash flows.
-For the financial statements, intra-agency receivables and payables have generally been eliminated.